Command-Line Help for reactive-graph-tooling

 Subcommands:

-• info — Shows information about the selected release
+info— Shows information about the selected releaselist— Lists the releases

 Options: